MacAdv/docs/docs/person.md

 *Coded* : This is equivalent to the the advance "NAE" code, or No Alumni Email.

+*Source* : This is sourced from an **A**ctive "Do Not Email" Mailing List record on the person.

 ### Do Not Mail

-*Coded* : This is stored on the Mailing List status of Do Not Mail with a Status of Active
+*Coded* : This is stored on the Mailing List status of Do Not Mail with a Status of Active.
+This is sourced from an **A**ctive "Do Not Solicit by Mail" Mailing List record on the person.

 ### Do Not Phone

-*Coded* : This is stored on the Mailing List status of Do Not PHone with a Status of Active
+*Coded* : This is stored on the Mailing List status of Do Not Phone with a Status of Active

 ### Do Not Solicit